Aishikap/Kolkata-Trails/README.md

 # Kolkata-Trails
-A travel blog site based on kolkata
+A travel blog site based on kolkata using bootstrap and javascript